tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

 security analyses.
 Implementations MUST NOT reuse randomness in the generation of KEM ciphertexts.

+## Non-Hybrid Key Exchange

+Omission of a fallback key exchange such as ephemeral Diffie-Hellman not only requires continuous assessment of potential new threats to the scheme's security, but runs the risk of store-now-decrypt-later attacks.
+For instance, SIKE has been broken after a significant amount of review, and after being used to encrypt user data. {{mlkemhybrid}} can provide some security even in the case of a cryptographic failure of one key agreement method.

+Furthermore, for the typical user, the additional cost of supporting e.g. X25519 is not a significant factor for performance, code size, or bandwidth, if ML-KEM is only used as part of TLS, which itself is used as part of an application.

+Therefore, the non-hybrid version of ML-KEM MUST NOT be used unless one of the following applies:

+- Compliance with regulations demands the use of non-hybrid ML-KEM.
+- Severely restricted computational resources make the use of a hybrid key exchange undesirable.

+Absent such considerations, implementers SHOULD consider implementing
+{{mlkemhybrid}} instead.

 ## Binding properties

 TLS 1.3's key schedule commits to the the ML-KEM encapsulation key and the